-In 2016, one anti-BDS bill was signed into law in New Jersey.
+In 2016, an anti-boycott bill was signed into law in New Jersey.
 A second bill was introduced but was not enacted.

 Enacted: A925/S1923 would require New Jersey's public pension funds to divest from companies that boycott Israel or Israeli businesses.
 Governor Christie signed this bill into law on August 16, 2016.

 Introduced: A2940 would prohibit public funding of colleges/universities to be directly or indirectly used to support entities and associations that support BDS.